/r/Thruhiking

 Photograph via snooOG

-An inclusive community for any and all things relevant to thruhiking the long distance trails.
+An inclusive community for information about and discussion centered on thruhiking and section hiking the long distance trails.

-An inclusive community for any and all things relevant to thruhiking long distance nature trails.
+An inclusive community for information about and discussion centered on thruhiking and section hiking the long distance trails.

 Rules:

 1. Don't be a jerk.
-The mods reserve the right to action posts, comments, and accounts, with or without notice, which are in our subjective estimation needlessly hostile or combative.
+The mods reserve the right to action posts, comments, and accounts, with or without notice, which are in our subjective estimation needlessly hostile or combative, dismissive, detrimental to the subreddit or its users, or contrary to reddiquette.
+This includes gatekeeping.
 If you can't be nice, go somewhere else.

 Resources: